-Each vocation is a mystery: each person goes through these stages differently.
+Each vocation is a mystery: each man goes through these stages differently.

 Some will only go through the stages to discover the meaning of their lay life and others to find their priestly vocation.